 Is the Project Sustainable?

-This is one of several teacher training projects being implemented by Palms on the Thai-Burma border.
+This is one of several teacher training projects being implemented by Palms on the Thai-Myanmar border.
 Opportunities for collaboration and mutual development will strengthen long-term sustainability of education development in each school.